 Yogurt with active probiotics must say “live active cultures” on the label.
 Most yogurts are made from pasteurized milk, meaning the milk is heated to very high.
 This is fine because the bacteria are typically not added until the milk has been cooled.
 If the packaging doesn’t specifically indicate that it contains live and active cultures, it should be disregarded as a potential probiotic source, as it suggests that the yogurt has been heat-treated after the bacteria has been added.
 This will kill the healthy bacteria and render them completely ineffective.
 Be sure that the yogurt you’re buying says “live and active cultures” somewhere on the package.

 Yogurt typically has fewer strains than Probonix.
 It is important to supply the gut with a variety of healthy bacterial strains in order to promote diversity and provide a spectrum of benefits.
-While most yogurt brands contain anywhere from 3-7 strains of bacteria, Probonix has up to 12.
+While most yogurt brands contain anywhere from 3-7 strains of bacteria, Probonix has 12.

 Perhaps most importantly, yogurt bacteria have little protection against stomach acid.
 Some strains of bacteria common in yogurt operate at lower pH levels (around 4-5).
 This gives them a better chance at survival through the stomach acid than other bacteria, but they are still not protected by anything like the acid coating in Probonix.
 Much like probiotic pills without added protection, a very large percentage die before reaching the small intestine.